Now Accepting New Patients!

 I aim to create a judgement-free, open-minded space that celebrates diversity and authenticity instead of merely tolerating it.
 This includes diversity of gender identity and expression, sexual orientation, relationship structures or sexual practices (including kink, non-monogamies and sex work).

-I’m also a proud Health At Every Size (HAES) provider which means that I have a weight-neutral approach to health.
+I’m neurodiversity-affirming, and also a proud Health At Every Size (HAES) provider which means that I have a weight-neutral approach to health.
 I respect the diversity of body shapes and sizes, support inclusive healthcare, and reject weight discrimination and stigma against larger bodies.

 How Does It Work?